zamesilyasa/flutter_clean_way/README.md

 folder and run `flutter analyze` or `dart analyze`.

-If you need to run the linters for the whole project, cd to the root folder and run `flutter analyze`, it will run the analyzers for all the dart and flutter subprojects.
-IDEs detect the lint and flutter_lints dependencies automatically and highlight the problems
+If you need to run the linters for the whole project, cd to the root folder and run `./ci -d dart analyze && ./ci -f flutter analyze`, it will run the analyzers for all the dart and flutter subprojects.
+IDEs detect the lint and flutter_lints dependencies automatically and highlights the problems

-It's also recommended to add `flutter analyze` to your `.git/hooks/pre-commit` file, which will run the analysis before any commit.
+It's also recommended to add `./ci -d dart analyze && ./ci -f flutter analyze` to your `.git/hooks/pre-commit` file, which will run the analysis before any commit.